 8.1 Conduct of Personnel.
-If an employee is removed from the job site or dismissed from the premises the Recipient is not relieved of the requirement to provide sufficient personnel to perform the services as required by this SOW.
-In accordance with (IAW) 18 U.S. Code 1382 and AR 380-49, the authority of the Installation Commander to control and deny an employee entry to all or part of the installation is absolute.
+If an employee is removed from the job site or dismissed from the premises, the Recipient is not relieved of the requirement to provide sufficient personnel to perform the services as required by this SOW.
+IAW 18 USC 1382 and AR 380-49, the authority of the Installation Commander to control and deny an employee entry to all or part of the installation is absolute.
 The individual concerned has no right to appeal.